#700 - Emmitt Smith Football

 And that appears to be the entire game.
 The two opponents get near each other, someone triggers a cut scene, and whoever pressed some button at the right time wins out.
 Repeat this over and over again, every 3 seconds, for the entire game.
 I just...
 I don't even know what else to write about.
-I guess the animations that appears when you do these moves look decent?
+I guess the animations that appear when you do these moves look decent?
 God knows you look at them enough, so the developers must have figured they should have some polish.

 Just like with TKOB I don't know if this game is that terrible or if I'm just playing it wrong, but I don't see my thoughts changing anytime soon.
 I can only watch so many scripted piledrivers and *insert other wrestling move here* before my brain starts to dribble out of my ears.